What Trust Litigation Costs in California

 Beneficiaries v.
 Trustees

 The cost of trust litigation in California depends on a couple of things.
-First, is whether you are the beneficiary of a trust trying to get your rightful inheritance or the trustee of the trust who is acting on behalf of the trust.
-Second, is whether you decide to pay for your litigation on an hourly basis or using a contingency fee.
+The first is whether you are the beneficiary of a trust trying to get your rightful inheritance or the trustee of the trust who is acting on behalf of the trust.
+The second is whether you decide to pay for your litigation on an hourly basis or using a contingency fee.
 If you are a beneficiary seeking to get your rightful inheritance, then nearly any trust litigation attorney in California will be glad to represent you if you pay using a traditional hourly fee.
 A smaller number will agree to take some cases on a contingency fee basis.

 If you are the trustee of the trust then in most cases, you will pay your trust litigation attorney on an hourly basis.
 The one important exception to this is where the trustee is litigating to take property back into the trust.
 In other words, if property was wrongfully taken from the trust and you want title or possession to that property then you will have to litigate to get it back.
 If the trust has little or no assets, then you are probably going to have to find a trust litigation attorney who will take your case on a contingency fee.
 This is simply because there is no other way to pay for the litigation.